 It has become a tradition among many people to label “the other” based on his or her skin color, country of origin, religion, etc. Those shallow persons never try to look beyond the color of your skin, or the accent overflowing your tongue when you speak their language.
-According to their personal analogy, and without any solid evidence whatsoever, one may be labeled a liar, a terrorist, a bum, etc. We hear those accusations and more being thrown on daily basis against many people who might later on turn out to be some of the nicest humans ever.
+According to their personal analogy, and without any solid evidence whatsoever, one may be labeled “suspicious” based upon his or her appearance.
+We hear many accusations being thrown on daily basis against many people who might, later on, turn out to be some of the nicest humans ever.

 About this Prophet Muhammad said: “Beware of suspicion for it is the most false of all tales, don’t ever spy or hunt for other people’s secrets, don’t ever hate one another, and always be like brothers.”
 [Recorded by Bukhari and Muslim]